mcgreentn/Downloadr/README.md

 # Downloadr
-A youtube to mp3 script
+A Youtube to .mp3 script

 ## Instruction
 Run the script from wherever you download it to.
 It will prompt you for a Youtube address, which should link to a video or a playlist.